pouriap/TinyRF/README.md

 	const char* msg = "Hello from far away!";
 	send((byte*)msg, strlen(msg));

+	//make sure there's at least a MIN_TX_INTERVAL delay between transmissions, otherwise the receiver's behavior will be undefined delay(MIN_TX_INTERVAL);

 	// alternatively you can provide a third argument to send a message multiple times
 	// this is for reliability in case some messages get lost in the way
 	// if you have error checking and sequence numbering enabled the getReceivedData() function
 	// will return TRF_ERR_DUPLICATE_MSG when receiving a duplicate, making it easy to ignore duplicates
 	// it is socially more responsible to use fewer repetition to minimize your usage of the bandwidth
-	// when sending multiple messages make sure you call getReceivedData() frequently in your receiver
+	// when sending multiple messages make sure you call getReceivedData() frequently in the receiver sendMulti((byte*)msg, strlen(msg), 10);
-	// otherwise the buffer gets full
-	// send((byte*)msg, strlen(msg), 10);

-	//make sure there's at least a MIN_TX_INTERVAL delay between transmissions, otherwise the receiver's behavior will be undefined
-	//delay(MIN_TX_INTERVAL);
+	//note that even tho we are sending the same message with sendMulti, the first time the
+	//receiver doesn't detect it as a duplicate, because the sequence number is different
+	//but the other 9 messages sent with sendMulti will be detected as duplicate

+	delay(MIN_TX_INTERVAL);
+	send((byte*)"-----", 5);

 	delay(1000);

 }
 ```